 To find the CSC code using dialer;

 - This will display the details of the firmware version.

 - Look for the CSC section and it will be listed just after the model number.

 2. About Phone Method

-On some Android phone, the dialer method may not work.
-In such, you can navigate to the setting>about phone to reveal your CSC code.
+On some Android phones, the dialer method may not work.
+In such, you can navigate to the setting>about section on your phone to reveal your CSC code.

 - Open settings on android.